mschmittfull/perr/README.rst

 Installation
 ------------
-You need to install `lsstools <https://github.com/mschmittfull/lsstools>`_ following the instructions there.
+The code requires `lsstools <https://github.com/mschmittfull/lsstools>`_ -- see installation guidelines there.